sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

    yarn add @sbb-esta/lyne-components-react
    ```

-3. Including typography globally is required to apply all SBB styles to your application.
+3. Including global styles is strongly recommended to apply all SBB styles to your application.
+   See [styles](#styles) section if you prefer more granularity on what to import.

    ```css
    @import '~@sbb-esta/lyne-components/global.css';